ljw1004/csharpspec/csharp/types.md

 C# supports two floating point types: `float` and `double`.
 The `float` and `double` types are represented using the 32-bit single-precision and 64-bit double-precision IEEE 754 formats, which provide the following sets of values:

--  Positive zero and negative zero.
+*  Positive zero and negative zero.
 In most situations, positive zero and negative zero behave identically as the simple value zero, but certain operations distinguish between the two (§7.8.2).
--  Positive infinity and negative infinity.
+*  Positive infinity and negative infinity.
 Infinities are produced by such operations as dividing a non-zero number by zero.
 For example, `1.0``/``0.0` yields positive infinity, and `–1.0``/``0.0` yields negative infinity.
--  The *__Not-a-Number__* value, often abbreviated NaN.
+*  The *__Not-a-Number__* value, often abbreviated NaN.
 NaNs are produced by invalid floating-point operations, such as dividing zero by zero.
--  The finite set of non-zero values of the form *s* × *m* × 2<sup>e</sup>, where *s* is 1 or ?1, and *m* and *e* are determined by the particular floating-point type: For `float`, 0 < *m* < 2<sup>24</sup> and ?149 ? *e* ?
-104, and for `double`, 0 < *m* < 2<sup>53</sup> and ?1075 ? *e* ?
-970. Denormalized floating-point numbers are considered valid non-zero values.
+*  The finite set of non-zero values of the form `s * m * 2^e`, where `s` is 1 or -1, and `m` and `e` are determined by the particular floating-point type: For `float`, `0 < m < 2^24` and `-149 <= e <= 104`, and for `double`, `0 < m < 2^53` and `1075 <= e <= 970`.
+Denormalized floating-point numbers are considered valid non-zero values.

-The `float` type can represent values ranging from approximately 1.5 × 10<sup>?45</sup> to 3.4 × 10<sup>38</sup> with a precision of 7 digits.
+The `float` type can represent values ranging from approximately `1.5 * 10^-45` to `3.4 * 10^38` with a precision of 7 digits.

-The `double` type can represent values ranging from approximately 5.0 × 10<sup>?324</sup> to 1.7 × 10<sup>308</sup> with a precision of 15-16 digits.
+The `double` type can represent values ranging from approximately `5.0 * 10^-324` to `1.7 × 10^308` with a precision of 15-16 digits.

 If one of the operands of a binary operator is of a floating-point type, then the other operand must be of an integral type or a floating-point type, and the operation is evaluated as follows:

--  If one of the operands is of an integral type, then that operand is converted to the floating-point type of the other operand.
+*  If one of the operands is of an integral type, then that operand is converted to the floating-point type of the other operand.
--  Then, if either of the operands is of type `double`, the other operand is converted to `double`, the operation is performed using at least `double` range and precision, and the type of the result is `double` (or `bool` for the relational operators).
+*  Then, if either of the operands is of type `double`, the other operand is converted to `double`, the operation is performed using at least `double` range and precision, and the type of the result is `double` (or `bool` for the relational operators).
--  Otherwise, the operation is performed using at least `float` range and precision, and the type of the result is `float` (or `bool` for the relational operators).
+*  Otherwise, the operation is performed using at least `float` range and precision, and the type of the result is `float` (or `bool` for the relational operators).

 The floating-point operators, including the assignment operators, never produce exceptions.
 Instead, in exceptional situations, floating-point operations produce zero, infinity, or NaN, as described below:

--  If the result of a floating-point operation is too small for the destination format, the result of the operation becomes positive zero or negative zero.
+*  If the result of a floating-point operation is too small for the destination format, the result of the operation becomes positive zero or negative zero.
--  If the result of a floating-point operation is too large for the destination format, the result of the operation becomes positive infinity or negative infinity.
+*  If the result of a floating-point operation is too large for the destination format, the result of the operation becomes positive infinity or negative infinity.
--  If a floating-point operation is invalid, the result of the operation becomes NaN.
+*  If a floating-point operation is invalid, the result of the operation becomes NaN.
--  If one or both operands of a floating-point operation is NaN, the result of the operation becomes NaN.
+*  If one or both operands of a floating-point operation is NaN, the result of the operation becomes NaN.

 Floating-point operations may be performed with higher precision than the result type of the operation.
 For example, some hardware architectures support an "extended" or "long double" floating-point type with greater range and precision than the `double` type, and implicitly perform all floating-point operations using this higher precision type.
 Only at excessive cost in performance can such hardware architectures be made to perform floating-point operations with less precision, and rather than require an implementation to forfeit both performance and precision, C# allows a higher precision type to be used for all floating-point operations.
 Other than delivering more precise results, this rarely has any measurable effects.
-However, in expressions of the form `x``*``y``/``z`, where the multiplication produces a result that is outside the `double` range, but the subsequent division brings the temporary result back into the `double` range, the fact that the expression is evaluated in a higher range format may cause a finite result to be produced instead of an infinity.
+However, in expressions of the form `x * y / z`, where the multiplication produces a result that is outside the `double` range, but the subsequent division brings the temporary result back into the `double` range, the fact that the expression is evaluated in a higher range format may cause a finite result to be produced instead of an infinity.

 ### The decimal type

 The `decimal` type is a 128-bit data type suitable for financial and monetary calculations.
-The `decimal` type can represent values ranging from 1.0 × 10<sup>?28</sup> to approximately 7.9 × 10<sup>28</sup> with 28-29 significant digits.
+The `decimal` type can represent values ranging from `1.0 * 10^-28` to approximately `7.9 * 10^28` with 28-29 significant digits.

-The finite set of values of type `decimal` are of the form (–1)<sup>s </sup>× *c* × 10<sup>-e</sup>, where the sign *s* is 0 or 1, the coefficient *c* is given by 0 ? *c* < 2<sup>96</sup>, and the scale *e* is such that 0 ? *e* ?
-28.The `decimal` type does not support signed zeros, infinities, or NaN's.
+The finite set of values of type `decimal` are of the form `(–1)^s * c * 10^-e`, where the sign `s` is 0 or 1, the coefficient `c` is given by `0 <= *c* < 2^96`, and the scale `e` is such that `0 <= e <= 28`.The `decimal` type does not support signed zeros, infinities, or NaN's.
 A `decimal` is represented as a 96-bit integer scaled by a power of ten.
-For `decimal`s with an absolute value less than `1.0m`, the value is exact to the 28<sup>th</sup> decimal place, but no further.
+For `decimal`s with an absolute value less than `1.0m`, the value is exact to the 28th decimal place, but no further.
 For `decimal`s with an absolute value greater than or equal to `1.0m`, the value is exact to 28 or 29 digits.
 Contrary to the `float` and `double` data types, decimal fractional numbers such as 0.1 can be represented exactly in the `decimal` representation.
 In the `float` and `double` representations, such numbers are often infinite fractions, making those representations more prone to round-off errors.

 If one of the operands of a binary operator is of type `decimal`, then the other operand must be of an integral type or of type `decimal`.
 If an integral type operand is present, it is converted to `decimal` before the operation is performed.

 The result of an operation on values of type `decimal` is that which would result from calculating an exact result (preserving scale, as defined for each operator) and then rounding to fit the representation.
 Results are rounded to the nearest representable value, and, when a result is equally close to two representable values, to the value that has an even number in the least significant digit position (this is known as "banker's rounding").
 A zero result always has a sign of 0 and a scale of 0.

-If a decimal arithmetic operation produces a value less than or equal to 5 × 10<sup>-29</sup> in absolute value, the result of the operation becomes zero.
+If a decimal arithmetic operation produces a value less than or equal to `5 * 10^-29` in absolute value, the result of the operation becomes zero.
 If a `decimal` arithmetic operation produces a result that is too large for the `decimal` format, a `System.OverflowException` is thrown.

 The `decimal` type has greater precision but smaller range than the floating-point types.
 Thus, conversions from the floating-point types to `decimal` might produce overflow exceptions, and conversions from `decimal` to the floating-point types might cause loss of precision.
 For these reasons, no implicit conversions exist between the floating-point types and `decimal`, and without explicit casts, it is not possible to mix floating-point and `decimal` operands in the same expression.